 The primary methods of COVID-19 testing in Alberta are:

 Watch a 'behind the scenes' tour of the PCR testing process at APL's provincial lab.

-The foundation of Alberta’s COVID-19 testing program is lab-based polymerase chain reaction (PCR) testing, which is used to determine if someone is currently infected with SARS-CoV-2, the virus that causes COVID-19.
+Lab-based polymerase chain reaction (PCR) testing, which is used to determine if someone is currently infected with SARS-CoV-2, the virus that causes COVID-19.
 PCR testing is a highly sensitive molecular testing technique that is considered the gold standard for testing large populations and is used in testing programs around the world.

 PCR testing is capable of detecting tiny amounts of the virus's genetic material if it is present in a sample.
 The main steps involved in PCR testing are:

 Sample collection - Individuals who qualify for a COVID-19 test must visit a local assessment centre, where trained health care providers take samples with a swab inserted into a person's nose or throat.
 Swab samples are placed in a liquid media and are then transported to centralized lab facilities for testing.

 Extraction process - Each swab sample is treated with chemicals (referred to as 'reagents') and placed in specialized equipment that is used to break down cellular material and viral coatings to expose the genetic material of any virus that is present in the sample.
 Extraction reagents contain specially engineered magnetic particles that bind to the small amount of ribonucleic acid (RNA) contained in each SARS-CoV-2 virus and separate them from the surrounding material.
 A significant portion of APL's extraction reagents are supplied by an Edmonton-based company that uses made-in-Alberta technology.